 Bottom Line: A great way to store bags of feed in a very secure way.
 Barrels are also perfect for 100-pound bags of feed that you leave in and use until they are gone.

-Since most totes have handholds on either side, you can more easily move them even when completely full of feed.
+Since most plastic totes have handholds on either side, you can more easily move them even when completely full of feed.

 Since we had multiple totes for each breed of animal I liked to keep things stacked together.
 My feed room resembled a Walmart with a section for ducks, one for chickens, pigs, goats, and even our dog and cat.
 I find that when you bundle totes together it makes your feeding system much more efficient.

-Pro: Easy to move even when full and if you purchase like sizes, they can stack up nicely even when full.
+Pro: Easy to move even when full and if you purchase like brand and sizes, they can stack up nicely even when full.
 As long as the lids fit securely they will keep mice out and feed fresh.

 Bottom Line: Totes are very inexpensive and work great in a small livestock shelter since they can stack easily taking up much less room.

 Tack boxes work great to hold small bags of feed or partial bags if you are using totes for your main storage.
 A tack box is simply a plastic or wooden box with a hinged lid.
 These boxes are quite common in barns and can hold up to a few hundred pounds of feed at one time.

 We have one in our feed room that we use to store partial bags and miscellaneous items.
 Since we live in a damp area we have our tack box on wood board to hold it up off the ground just a bit.
 This way if we have any flooding in our feed room the box and feed inside will remain dry.